Flooding deaths in Nepal reach 193 as recovery work is stepped up

-KATHMANDU, Nepal — (AP) — The number of people killed by flooding and landslides triggered by heavy rainfall over the weekend in Nepal has reached 193 while recovery and rescue work has been stepped up, officials said Monday.
+KATHMANDU, Nepal — (AP) — The number of people killed by flooding and landslides triggered by heavy rainfall over the weekend in Nepal reached 193 while recovery and rescue work stepped up Monday.

-A police statement said there were 31 people who were still reported missing and 96 people were injured across the Himalayan nation.

-At least three buses stuck in traffic jam were buried by a landslide that killed three dozen people at a point on the highway about 16 kilometers (10 miles) from Kathmandu.
-Because of the blocked road, people in the buses and other vehicles were sleeping when the landslide buried the vehicles.
+A landslide killed three dozen people on a blocked highway about 16 kilometers (10 miles) from Kathmandu.
+The landslide buried at least three buses and other vehicles where people were sleeping because the highway was blocked.

 Kathmandu had remained cut off all weekend as the three highways out of the city were blocked by landslides.
 Workers were able to temporarily open up the key Prithvi highway, removing rocks, mud and trees that had been washed from the mountains.